vasilakisfil/Introspected-REST/README.md

 it will be locked in one year from now (already got introspected.rest domain for it :) )

 ### 13.1.
 The future is full of posibilities
-**How do we negotiate to the client that a resource is available through HTTP/2 Stream Server Push without documentation ?**
-That requirement would be very impractical using a REST interface because everything would have to be in the same response.
-The profile RFC does not do a correct negotiation and it's problematic With Introspected REST, we can solve such problems by providing such information only to the clients that are really interested, in an easy, composable way.
+With Introspected REST, we can solve such problems by providing such information only to the clients that are really interested, in an easy, composable way.